 You will cross paths with Alexandrians who will start a conversation with you, wanting to befriend you and show you around and then asking money for their services.

-- Visas - Most countries do need a visa in order to enter Alexandria, but the procedure of acquiring one isn’t too complicated: you can get a renewable single-entry 30-day tourist visa on arrival at the airport for $25 USD.
+- Visas - Most countries do need a visa to enter Alexandria, but the procedure of acquiring one isn’t too complicated: you can get a renewable single-entry 30-day tourist visa on arrival at the airport for $25.
 Make sure your passport is valid for at least six months past the day of entering Egypt.
 If you are not sure about your visa status, contact your local Egyptian embassy for further information.